AshlynnLu/01776320-math70076-assessment-1/README.md

 This directory contains the figures used in the article, and the code used to produce the plots.

 Figures are made following the style guidelines of The Economist as closely as possible.

+## tests/

+This directory contains the tests for each helper functions.

 ## report/